-The area buzzed with the excitement of the fresh year.
+The area buzzed with the excitement of the beginning of the new college year.
 Non-stop chatter vibrated the walls.
-I overheard students gibbering about the latest movies, recent outings, and various accomplishments attained throughout the summer vacation.
+I overheard students gibbering about the latest movies, recent outings, and various accomplishments gained throughout the summer vacation.
 Disbelief and astonishment marred the faces as they heard the tales of the thrilling escapades.
 The exhilaration and enthusiasm in students electrified the air.
 It was a sight to behold, and I cherished every moment.

 I strolled the canteen searching for my friends, coming across Ramjibhai’s counter.
-Students hovered around to get his world-famous Vada Pav, the cheapest, but the tastiest.
-His garlic paste was spicy enough to make eyes water with a runny nose, still we always insisted on extras.
-He bristled and begrudged at our demands, but always gave in at the end.
+Students hovered around to get his world-famous Vada Pav, the cheapest but the tastiest.
+His garlic paste was spicy enough to make eyes water with a runny nose, yet we always insisted on extras.
+He bristled and begrudged at our demands but gave in at the end.
 His tough exterior had a kind heart.
-I had forgotten the count of the free plates he gave away when students forgot to bring money or couldn’t afford it.
-He waved off apologies, knowing very well that the money was saved for buying video games, gifts for girlfriends, or for arranging extravaganza dates.
+I had forgotten the count of the free plates he gave away when students had forgotten to bring money or couldn’t afford it.
+He waved off apologies, knowing very well that the money was saved for buying video games, gifts for girlfriends, or arranging extravaganza dates.

 I ordered myself a plate as I hadn’t eaten any breakfast.
 Mom had called, taking away all my morning time.
 I smiled at the conversation I had with her an hour back.

 “I miss you.
 Why you wanted to come here, I don’t understand.”
 She complained.

 “Mom, I was with you for the last two months.
 And this college offers the best arts program.”

 “Hmm, but staying away from your mom, that’s a good option for you?”